Recognizing an Eye

 We will show the reader how to distinguish a real eye from a false eye and develop an eye for an eye.
 This visual recognition works for the vast majority of groups which need to form eyes and belongs in the repertoire of all go player, most of whom are well aware of exceptional cases.

 There are two conditions for determining whether there is an eye.

 1. The group must surround at least one empty point

 In each of these three cases, the group surrounds an empty point.

-2. The group is or will become a chain
+2. The group is or can be made into a chain